BiznetGIO/biznetgio.github.io/docs/index.md

 </p>

-**BiznetGio Docs** is built to serve as the developer guide to work with BiznetGio FOSS project or any other FOSS project that used by BiznetGiO.
+**BiznetGio Docs** is built to serve as the developer guide to work with BiznetGio FOSS project or any other FOSS project that used by BiznetGio.